At-Home Dermaplaning Is a Dermatologist-Approved Shortcut to Smooth, Glowy Skin

 Will My Hair Grow Back Thicker After Dermaplaning?

 "Your hair follicle sits deep under the skin," adds Gunn.
-"When you shave, you’re actually cutting the hair off at the base, which might be thicker than the ends.
-You aren’t altering the follicle at all.
-This means your hair will grow at the same rate, width, and texture as before.
-There is no evidence to support that dermaplaning can cause a textural change to hair regrowth.
+"When you shave, you aren’t altering the follicle at all."
+This means your hair will grow at the same rate, width, and texture.
+No evidence supports that dermaplaning can cause a textural change to hair regrowth.
+With that in mind, your hair may feel thicker because it’s growing back at an angle with a blunt edge.

 Meet the Experts